Rsjii/ecommerce/README.md

 - **Global State Management**: Efficient data sharing with React Context.
 - **Responsive Design**: Optimized for both mobile and desktop devices.

+## 🎨 Technologies Used

+- **ReactJS**: For creating dynamic and interactive user interfaces.
+- **Bootstrap**: For responsive design and pre-built components.
+- **HTML & CSS**: For structuring and styling web pages.
+- **JavaScript**: For handling dynamic interactions and functionalities.

+## 🌐 Live Demo

+Check out the live version of my website at [Rudra18 ECommerce Platform](https://ecommerce.rudra18.com/).

 ## 📷 Screenshots

 ### Home Page